 Today, Los Angeles cafes range from independent roasters to national chains.
 We most recently drank cappuccinos in Los Angeles, though we could have easily sipped on flat whites or matcha lattes instead.
 However, go for it if you prefer a kooky combination like Steve Martin’s character.
 Anything goes in LA, even when it comes to coffee.

-Bonus – Order from In-N-Out Burger’s Secret Menu
+Bonus – Order From In-N-Out Burger’s Secret Menu

 Originally opened in the Los Angeles suburb of Baldwin Park in 1948, In-N-Out Burger is a hip destination for lovers of burgers, fries and shakes.
 Not surprisingly, we eat at In-N-Out Burger every time we visit Los Angeles.
+It’s one of our favorite American fast food restaurants.

 Sometimes we order Double-Double burgers and fries straight off the menu, but the real fun happens when we choose items from the burger chain’s secret menu.
-Though it’s not on the official menu, informed diners know to order Animal Style burgers with mustard-grilled beef patties, cheese, special sauce, grilled onions and extra pickles.
+Though they’re not on the official menu, informed diners know to order Animal Style burgers with mustard-grilled beef patties, cheese, special sauce, grilled onions and extra pickles.